community-collections/community-collections/README.md

 rm -rf ~/.singularity ~/.cc_images
 ./cc refresh
+vi cc.yaml # remove error notes to build Lmod and Singularity locally ./cc profile  # generates profile_cc.sh and adds it to ~/.bashrc (only contains references to Lmod)
+# if you wish to skip bashrc changes and only make the profile_cc.sh, use ./cc profile --no-bashrc
-vi cc.yaml # remove error notes to build Lmod and Singularity locally ./cc update_bashrc # generates profile_cc.sh and adds it to ~/.bashrc (only contains references to Lmod) source profile_cc.sh # or get a new login shell if you said "y" to adding to your bashrc ml av # cc/conda supplies miniconda; cc/env supplies the conda env; and singularity is available as module ./cc admin_check
+source profile_cc.sh # or get a new login shell if you said "y" to adding to your bashrc ml av # cc/conda supplies miniconda; cc/env supplies the conda env; and singularity is available as module ./cc admin_check